← Back to issue archive

-Japan · Best season · Late March to early April (sakura), or November (Kyoto maples).
+Japan · Best season · Late March to early April (sakura in Kyoto), November (momiji), December to February (Niseko powder).

 Japan